 On medium low, let the egg cook in the pan without stirring.
 Cook until the eggs are almost set.
 They’ll still be a little jiggly in the middle.
 Meanwhile, heat the broiler on your oven.
 Broil the frittata until the top of the frittata is golden brown.

 Transfer the frittata to a cutting board, and let it rest for 5 minutes.

 Then cut it into wedges, and serve.
 This frittata serves four people.
 You can have one fourth of the whole frittata as your meal!
 Enjoy!

 - 3 tablespoons chopped fresh Italian flat-leaf parsley

-- 6 ounces shredded sharp Cheddar cheese (about 1 3/4 cups)
+- 6 ounces (about 1¾ cups) shredded sharp cheddar cheese

 - If you do not have an ovenproof skillet, wrap the handle of the pan with foil before placing in the oven.